swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 4. Next in the **Step 1** page, select the first **Amazon Linux 2 AMI(HVM), SSD Volume Type** and check **64-bit (x86)** under the **Select** button and click on the **Select**.

-**NOTE**: that the ami-xxxxxxxxx label and specific versions of the installed package may be different than in the image below.
+**NOTE**: The ami-xxxxxxxxx label and specific versions of the installed package may be different than in the image below.

 ![EC2SelectAMI](/images/hpc-aws-parallelcluster-workshop/EC2SelectAMI.png)